 Maybe that sounds kind of frivolous or silly (Really?
-Changing your beauty care line up is challenging?), but if you have any kind of routine that involves health or beauty care, think about it: Instead of reaching for old standbys and tossing them in your cart (physical or online) without a second thought, you’re hitting pause, spending time (sometimes a lot of time) researching, and then forking over sometimes triple what you were used to paying for the products you use every day (toothpaste, shampoo, mascara, face wash, to name a few; the list is extensive), well…yeah.
+Changing your beauty care line up is challenging?) but if you have any kind of routine that involves health or beauty care, think about it: Instead of reaching for old standbys and tossing them in your cart (physical or online) without a second thought, you’re hitting pause, spending time (sometimes a lot of time) researching, and then forking over sometimes triple what you were used to paying for the products you use every day (toothpaste, shampoo, mascara, face wash, to name a few; the list is extensive), well…yeah.
 It’s a big mental switch, and it can be a challenge.
-What’s more, the number of products that are cruelty free aren’t huge, and tracking them down can add another challenge to add to the mix.
+What’s more, the number of products that are cruelty free aren’t huge (though thankfully that’s rapidly changing), and tracking them down can add another challenge to add to the mix.

 And then I heard something that could make all of this a lot easier—CoverGirl is going cruelty free.